gwensw/flashcards-js/README.md

 ### flashcards.flipDeck()
 Swaps which sides of the card are used for question and answer.

-### flashcards.exposeDeck()
+### flashcards.draw(_index_)
-Returns an object representing the current deck.
-Useful for finding the index of cards in the 'cards' object, as _flashcards.exposeDeck().cards_
+Draw the card with this specific index from the current deck.

+Like _drawNextCard()_, it returns an object representing the card, with 'question' as array and 'difficulty' as integer.

+Returns _false_ if there is no card at that index.

 ### flashcards.editCard(_index, attribute, newVal_)
 Replace a card's attribute with a new value.